Wishing you a Happy Easter!

 We can say that the story of rabbits bringing eggs doesn’t make a lot of logical sense, so there must be a reason why every year children rush to see what treats this mythical creature has left for them.
 But just like Santa Claus has no Christian significance to Christmas, the Easter Bunny also has no real connection to this holy day.

-The origin of the Easter Bunny dates back hundreds of years, beginning in Pre-Christian Germany.
-Here, the hare was said to be the symbol of the Pagan Goddess of Spring and Fertility.
-As Christianity spread across Europe, Pagan traditions were blended with Christian holidays, which saw the Easter Bunny lay a nest of colourful (today, chocolate) eggs for children who were well-behaved on Easter Sunday.
+The origin of the Easter Bunny dates back hundreds of years, beginning in pre-Christian Germany.
+Here, the hare was said to be the symbol of the pagan goddess of spring and fertility.
+As Christianity spread across Europe, pagan traditions were blended with Christian holidays, which saw the Easter Bunny lay a nest of colorful (today, chocolate) eggs for children who were well-behaved on Easter Sunday.

 2. The holiday was named after the Anglo-Saxon Goddess, Eostre.

 Why is Easter called Easter?
-According to scholars, this Christian holiday was named after the Anglo-Saxon goddess, Eostre, who was depicted as a Fertility Goddess and a Goddess of Dawn and Light.
-She was honoured at Pagan festivals celebrating the arrival of spring, further highlighting the blend of Pagan traditions with Christian holidays.
+According to scholars, this Christian holiday was named after the Anglo-Saxon goddess, Eostre, who was depicted as a fertility goddess and a goddess of dawn and light.
+She was honored at pagan festivals celebrating the arrival of spring, further highlighting the blend of pagan traditions with Christian holidays.

 3. Over 1.5 million Cadbury Creme Eggs are produced every day!